These easy healthy Lentil Burgers are a hearty meal the whole family will love! They can be baked, grilled or fried.

 - You can also grill or fry these veggie burgers.
 I suggest flattening them first so that they cook evenly.
 You may want to make them smaller then because once you flatten them they will be too big for a bun.

 Yes!
-Cook veggie burgers per instructions and let cool.
-Place cooled burgers in a freezer safe zip lock bag.
+Cook veggie burgers per instructions and let cool on a baking sheet.
+Place cooled burgers in a freezer-safe zip-lock bag.

 Bake or microwave them straight from the freezer.
 For baking, they only need about 20 minutes at 400°.